vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/iframe.md

   ./scripts/start.sh
   ```

 6. Check whether the embedded Explorer page is displayed on the third-party page.
-For example, the first page displays the graph space `basketballplayer`, and the second and third pages display the other graph spaces.
+For example, the first page displays the graph space `basketballplayer`, and the second and third pages display other graph spaces.

   ![iframe_example](https://docs-cdn.nebula-graph.com.cn/figures/explorer_iframe_example_221025.png)